Sexual Fables

-Gustav Klimt's Judith
+Gustav Klimt's 'Judith'

 Freud thought losing his head was a good metaphor for castration.
 For less affectionate paintings of the same story see this link: Artemisia Gentileschi